-It often seems that it’s the destiny of the independent professional to exist in a constant state of feast or famine.
+It can seem like it’s the destiny of the self-employed professional to exist in a constant state of feast or famine.
 Either you are working day and night to keep up with client demands, or you’re wondering how much is left in your savings account and whether the phone will ever ring again.

 When a business famine strikes, you have the time to develop new business and provide good service to the clients you still have.
 But you may also be low on cash and not feeling so good about yourself, which gets in the way of effective marketing.